briananthonytoth/raycaster-demo/README.md

 # Raycaster Demo
 A simple Wolfenstein 3D-style raycaster for Windows.
 Contained in a single C++ file.
-Intended as an interactive demonstration of the rendering techniques a "simple" rendering approach like this requires, offering toggleable "naive" implementations of various features to show how they distort things.
+Intended as a personal learning tool and interactive demonstration of the rendering techniques a "simple" rendering approach like this requires.
+It offers toggleable "naive" implementations of various renderer features to show how they distort things.

 The renderer operates at a native resolution of 320×240 and scales up to fill the window.
 The window is freely resizable and supports maximizing to fullscreen.